How to file your income taxes

 • Personal and spousal allowance (เงินช่วยเหลือส่วนตัวและคู่สมรส): Each taxpayer has a standard ฿60,000 personal deduction that applies to a personal return.
 A further ฿60,000 is available if you have a dependent spouse.

-• Child allowance (เงินสงเคราะห์บุตร): Parents can offset ฿30,000 for their first child and ฿60,000 for each subsequent child born in or after 2018.
-Each parent can claim an additional ฿30,000 toward parental care.
-Non-residents can only claim child allowances if their child is a tax resident.
+• Child allowance (เงินสงเคราะห์บุตร): Parents can offset ฿30,000 for each child born before 2018 and ฿60,000 for each child born in or after 2018.
+Non-residents can only claim child allowances if their child is a tax resident or legally dependent on them.

 Housing-related